My connection to Europe was strong from the get go.

 Once on the flip side of the globe, we’ll jump-start the building process for strong new relationships.
 Easier said than done at our age, I’m told.
 But not impossible with a bit of trial and error, and a willingness to make some mistakes along the way.

-Our intent to live permanently in Spain should provide a better pathway toward friendship.
-Especially with skeptical Spaniards or other expats who might consider us temporary.
+Our intent to live permanently in Spain should provide a solid pathway toward new friendship.
+Especially with skeptical Spaniards who might consider us temporary.

 Everything is Timing